+Right, so a bike trailer, is the obvious solution!
 But don’t just go out and buy the first one you see.
 It’s important when buying a bike trailer for the kids you make an informed choice, so you can get the best you can afford.
 First of all, do some research.
-Of course by reading this, you already have, and are, so go you for being diligent.
+Of course, by reading this, you already have, and are, so go for being diligent.

 To help you make that informed choice, here’s some really good advice on what to look for, and what to do when you’re thinking about buying:

 |Strength and Weight

 |Look for trailers that can be converted into strollers for added versatility.